 But in the end, you absolutely have free will to determine where you will go, how long it will take you to get there, and who you bring with you along the way.

 Add in the fact that other people’s mazes intersect yours (you may be the “cheese” in someone else’s maze like your future spouse’s or child’s maze) and you can see how hard it is to get to all the “cheese” in your maze.
 Sometimes you get confused and start going after “cheese” in other people’s mazes.
 You get derailed from traversing your own maze.
 Again, your guides and higher self will try to intervene, but there is only so much they can do.
 They can lead you to the “cheese” but they can’t make you eat it.
-You’ll experience these nudges as flashes of intuition, frustrating roadblocks in life, incessant nagging from your mother, a synchronistic article from Steve, and so on.
+You’ll experience these nudges as flashes of intuition, frustrating roadblocks in life, incessant nagging from your mother, a synchronistic article, and so on.

 No matter what you do in life, your time in the maze will come to an end (willingly or unwillingly, by accident or even on purpose).
 If you don’t make it to every life event you designated for yourself, that’s okay.
 Those events may reappear in a different life or they may not.

 While you are traveling through the maze of your life, see if you can smell the “cheese.”
 As you go along in life, you should – hopefully – become better at detecting where the “cheese” is.
 You’ll learn to avoid going down a long and hopeless corridor that leads to nothing.
 If you’re paying attention, you can get to all your major life events with little fuss or muss.
 The journey is sometimes long and sometimes short.
 You can even choose to hang out in your maze after you’ve found all the cheese.
 Your guides and higher self can place more events into your maze even while you’re traveling through it.
 In some cases, with conscious will and some acquiescence from your guides, you can even change the “cheese’s” location.
 Kind of like when you’re having a lucid dream and you change the characters and content of your dream.